discourse/service_skeleton/README.md

 ### Default Signals

-Unless told otherwise, by calling the `no_default_signals` class method in your service class' definition, the following signals will be hooked with the following
+When the `#run` method on your service instance is called, the following signals will be hooked with the following behaviour:
-behaviour:

 * **`SIGUSR1`** -- increase the default minimum severity for messages which will be emitted by the logger.
 The default severity only applies to log